The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Toledo, OH

 Languages Spoken:

-Kewal Mahajan is a primary care provider, practicing in Geriatrics and Internal Medicine in Oregon, Ohio.
+Kewal Mahajan is a primary care provider, practicing in Internal Medicine in Oregon, Ohio.
 Dr. Mahajan is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Acute Kidney Failure, Lung Metastases, Pneumonia, Endoscopy, and Gastrostomy.
-Dr. Mahajan is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Acute Kidney Failure, Lung Metastases, Peptic Ulcer, Endoscopy, and Gastrostomy.

 Advanced in Progressive Myoclonic Epilepsy